Complexity order of multiple resource algorithms: Introduction

 \section{Introduction}

-Computational complexity is an important field of computer science, but it is also of increasing significance in many other disciplines that use computers, including physics, mathematics, and operations research.
-One can quantify computational complexity in terms of the resources, such as CPU time or storage, required to solve a particular computational problem \citep{hartmanis1971overview}.
-Other measures of computational complexity include communication complexity \citep{comm_compl_2024,comm_complexity_quant_switch}, circuit complexity \citep{Cir_Complexity} and parallel computing complexity \citep{compl_parallel,parallel_comp}.
+Computational complexity is important to computer science, but is also of increasing significance in other disciplines that use computers, including physics, mathematics, and operations research.
+One can quantify computational complexity in terms of the resources required to solve a particular computational problem \citep{hartmanis1971overview}.
+Other measures of computational complexity include communication complexity \citep{comm_complexity_quant_switch,PhysRevResearch.6.043269}, circuit complexity \citep{Cir_Complexity} and parallel computing complexity \citep{compl_parallel,parallel_comp}.
 Here, we analyze the optimization of resource use for continuous algorithms with multiple resources and errors.
-These challenges arise in interdisciplinary problems, and especially in physics.
+These challenges arise in interdisciplinary problems, and especially in simulating emergent and collective phenomena in physics.
 We demonstrate a general optimization method that enhances algorithmic efficiency.

-Resource optimization plays a crucial role in solving computational problems, since the total resources required depend on the complexity of the problem and the algorithm.
-The time and energy for these computational tasks can significantly add to the economic cost of the solutions.
+Resource optimization plays a crucial role in solving computational problems, since the resources required depend on the complexity of the problem and the algorithm.
+The time and energy for these tasks can significantly add to the economic cost of the solutions.
 Optimizing energy consumption was a precursor to the development of quantum computing \citep{landauer1961irreversibility}, and carries ecological benefits.
-Reducing energy use in computational data centers is important, since they now contribute very significantly to global carbon emissions \citep{masanet2020recalibrating}.
+Reducing energy use in computational data centers is important, since they now contribute significantly to global carbon emissions \citep{masanet2020recalibrating}.

-We particularly focus on stochastic methods whose computational applications, originally in physics \citep{Karatzas1991brownian,VanKampen2007stochastic,Gardiner2009Stochastic,klebaner2012introduction,Drummond2014Quantum,Arnold1992stochastic}, now extend to multi-disciplinary applications in biology, chemistry, engineering, medicine, complex systems and quantum technologies.
+We particularly focus on stochastic methods whose computational applications, originally in physics \citep{Karatzas1991brownian,VanKampen2007stochastic,Gardiner2009Stochastic,klebaner2012introduction,Drummond2014Quantum,Arnold1992stochastic}, now extend to interdisciplinary applications in biology, chemistry, engineering, medicine, complex systems and quantum technologies.
 Such methods involve averages over ensembles of random numbers.
-They have the lowest errors in the limit of large ensembles, but reaching an asymptotic limit is computationally impossible.
+They have the lowest errors in the limit of large ensembles, but computational results always use finite ensembles.